care home costs

 As a society we can all agree that our capacity to care for older people and to ensure a high quality of life at every age can be considered one of our proudest achievements, but few are aware of the planning, effort and expenditure which goes into providing this care.
 Examining the specifics and working out exactly how that expenditure breaks down can be helpful in understanding the costs of running a care home, and everything that goes into providing award-winning elderly and assisted living care.

 Care Home Staffing and Long Term Care Costs

 Staffing costs account for between 40% and 60% of a care home’s outgoings.
 These include care, catering, cleaning, laundry, management, administration and reception staff.
 As we might expect, pay is dependent on experience and the best-qualified, most dedicated carers are highly valued and can be expensive to retain.
-It’s not just training which makes for a good carer; those who excel in the professional do so in part through the strength of their personality.
+It’s not just training which makes for a good carer; those who excel in their profession do so in part through the strength of their personality.
 It takes a naturally caring, energetic and highly committed individual to deliver high-quality care, and the best carers are those who are always willing to give a little extra for the comfort and enjoyment of their residents.
 Depending on the level of care delivered, staff can be required on as much as a 1:1 ratio, each resident being supported by a carer.
 All of the other requirements of an employer factor in, such as holiday and sick pay and employer’s National Insurance and pension contributions.